4ndykhang99/Hoc_Hanh_Cac_Kieu/1st_To_Learn/Interview.md

 ## 2. Strength - weakness
 ### a.
 Weakness
 - Weakness -> Improvement : detailed -> waste time -> after 2 machines, I improve almost
+- I realized that one of my weaknesses is time management.
+I often have a tendency to want to complete every task and project perfectly, and this can lead me to spend too much time on minor details.

+However, to overcome this weakness, I have developed some time management skills.
+For example, I have learned to prioritize tasks based on their importance and urgency.
+I use tools such as a schedule and to-do lists to help me track and manage my time more effectively.
 ### b.
 Strength

 - Strength: I have noticed three strong points in myself: